I'm just going to say it…

 You may have noticed that we are launching a Facebook Ads Course with Kim Barrett in December.
 So we started the authority campaign a couple of weeks ago.

 First, we needed to introduce Kim to our audience and create an awareness of who he is.
-We did this by interviewing him on our podcast.
+We did this by interviewing him on our podcast

 Next, we want to build his authority, which we are doing by posting an in-depth blog written by him.
 Proving that he knows what he's talking about and is, therefore, an expert on Facebook Ads.
-We have also created an authority campaign within our Facebook Groups by posting videos and tips about Kim's proven method for running Facebook Ads.
+We have also created an authority campaign within our Facebook Group by posting videos and tips about Kim's proven method for running Facebook Ads.

 Authority is also about you having your own intellectual property, ideas, concepts, quotes, thoughts and personality that people latch on to.
 So in Kim's case, he has a method for running Ads which he calls the NOC method.
 This is his intellectual property and the thing that he is known for.